Polymarket Wallets

 Polymarket Leaderboard

-A useful Polymarket leaderboard should help users compare wallets by more than a single rank.
-It should surface metrics such as PnL, volume, win rate, trade count, activity, and account history so users can decide which wallets deserve a closer look, including profitable Polymarket wallets that need profile-level review.
+A useful Polymarket leaderboard should help users compare top trader wallets by more than a single rank.
+PnL, volume, win rate, trade count, market focus, and recent activity all change how a ranking should be interpreted.

 How to interpret leaderboard metrics